What master’s degree should a teacher get?

 The Degree Difference

 Which master’s degree should a teacher get?
-Yeah, that is the question Laura and I discuss in my interview.
 People frequently ask me which degree better serves me and what classes I enjoyed more.

 Yes, I know which degree is more useful to me, and many of my loyal blog readers probably can guess the answer too.